-Rosie was awarded a PhD scholarship in September 2019.
+Rosie is also a PhD Researcher and was awarded a scholarship in September 2019.
 Her research involves the use of interpretive phenomenological analysis alongside photo-elicitation techniques to explore the experiences of couples living with dementia and multiple health conditions.

-Rosie helps run the Dementia Advisory Board, a group held at the University every other month attended by people living with dementia and their families, who kindly give up their time to support and advise on research projects and provide feedback on the MSc in Dementia programme.
+Rosie chairs the Dementia Advisory Board, a group held at the University every other month attended by people living with dementia and their families, who advise on student and staff research projects and provide input to the MSc in Dementia programme.
 Rosie is also a member of the research group SPARC (Social and Psychological Research in Long Term Conditions) and the Multimorbidity research cluster.

 Rosie provides academic dissertation supervision to MSc in Dementia postgraduate students.